nateburley/A3C_TB_Research/README.md

-# Summer20 UG project: When does the Transformed Bellman Operator help in A3C
+# Summer '20 UG project: When Does the Transformed Bellman Operator Help in A3C?

 ## About